firedrakeproject/firedrake/docs/source/download.rst

 Installing SciPy
 ----------------

-If you want to install ``scipy`` package alongside Firedrake you must ensure that the package is built against the same libraries as the rest of the Firedrake toolchain.
+If you want to install the ``scipy`` package alongside Firedrake you must ensure that the package is built against the same libraries as the rest of the Firedrake toolchain.
 To do this at install time simply add ``scipy`` to the ``firedrake-install`` command line arguments::

   python3 firedrake-install --pip-install scipy

-If you want to add ``scipy`` to your environemnt after installing Firedrake, first run ``firedrake-status`` and check whether the ``with_blas:`` configuration option is set.
+If you want to add ``scipy`` to your environment after installing Firedrake, first run ``firedrake-status`` and check whether the ``with_blas:`` configuration option is set.
 If the value of ``with_blas:`` is ``None``, that is, if you see::